KonnorRogers/web_guesser/README.md

 <p> This is a simple number guessing game to familiarize myself with sinatra. </p>

 # Prerequisites
+<p> Ruby must be installed, most likely only compatible w/ Ruby 1.9 and above due to hash syntax </p>
 <p> You must have the following gems installed: </p>
 <p> sinatra, sinatra-contrib </p>
 <p> To install type: </p>